NikhilaReddyKuntla/synthetic-survey-bias-audit/README.md

 After downloading, extract the bundle into the repository root so paths such as `data/raw_sources/`, `data/personas/`, `data/user_docs/`, and `data/outputs/` are available.
 Then follow the execution process below to rebuild chunks, vectors, validation outputs, and notebook metrics.

-The Product X domain documents are synthetic company-style context documents, not real proprietary company data.
-We used synthetic finance, ecommerce, and healthcare product context to test realistic RAG survey behavior without exposing confidential company strategy, customer insights, pricing, or internal research to a student project or hosted LLM APIs.

 Run from the repository root.

 ```bash